Nehonix-Team/ret-compiler/docs/VSCODE-EXTENSION.md

 ### Verification

 After installation, you should see:
-- ✅ "Fortify Schema extension loaded!" notification
+- ✅ "ReliantType extension loaded!" notification
 - ✅ Enhanced syntax highlighting in TypeScript files
 - ✅ IntelliSense suggestions in `Interface({...})` blocks